fylgja/site/src/components/utilpack/index.md

 ## How to use

-The util pack out of the box comes with some common used util classes.
-That can be used directly.
+The util pack comes out of the box  with some commonly used utility classes, that can be used directly.

-See the docs for what is available or see the defaults <!-- LINK -->.
+Read the docs to see what is available and see the defaults <!-- LINK -->.

 ## Config

-If you want to add or configure the util classes to your own taste.
-Look no further, down here.
+If you want to add or configure the utility classes to your own taste, look no further, its down here.

 ### Adding util classes

-Change the SCSS variable `$utilpack()`.
-And use one of the following sample use cases in this map.
+Change the SCSS variable `$utilpack()`, and use one of the following sample use cases in this map.

 > By default the key will be used with the value for the class name.
-> If you want to change this behavior make use of the prop `class`
+> If you want to change this behavior, use the key value.
-> and add a key to the value.
-> As seen below.
+> See example `Sample with number/key values`.

 **Simple Sample**